1. Home

 What Happens in an Energy Audit?

-What should you expect when you schedule an energy audit?
-The auditor will perform a series of inspections and tests to find the specific energy inefficiencies in your property.
+In a home energy assessment, the auditor will perform a series of inspections and tests to find the specific energy inefficiencies in your property.
 The specifics of each audit may vary depending on the auditor or service you choose.

 Components of an energy audit

-Several important components and tests are included in most energy audits, including:
+Several important components and tests are included in most energy audits.

-• Insulation check: The auditor will examine the insulation levels in the walls, basements, and attics.
+• Insulation check: An auditor will examine the insulation levels in the walls, basements, and attics.

 • Thermographic scanning: This scan effectively identifies whether heat is lost through the walls, doors, or windows.